 Next week half a million delegates will head to Munich for Bauma, the world’s leading trade fair for construction and mining vehicles and equipment.
-Scott Starr, marketing director at fire suppression specialist Firetrace International, has some important advice for buyers on the look out for a fire suppression system.
+We’d like to offer some important advice for buyers on the look out for a fire suppression system.

-When I joined the fire suppression industry the concept seemed simple: there is a source of a fire, there is an agent to control it, and there is a system to detect and deliver said agent to said fire.
+The concept of fire suppression seems clear enough: there is a source of a fire, there is an agent to control it, and there is a system to detect and deliver said agent to said fire.
 The most effective fire suppression system is obviously the one you go for.
 Simple, right?

 Maybe not.
-Just the other week I was at an industry show for one of our markets – it was a great show.
-But it struck me that the vast majority of the visitors to the stand (most of whom had had little exposure to fire suppression) had a consistent hierarchy of questions that suggested a different focus.
+We attended another industry show just the other week and the vast majority of the visitors to the stand (most of whom had had little exposure to fire suppression) had a consistent hierarchy of questions that suggested a different focus.

 After taking time to look at the product, the first question was about cost.
 Then on occasion there was a question about maintenance and replacement if there was a fire.

 Very rarely did we receive an enquiry about the effectiveness of the system.

 We enjoy a market-leading position across many markets thanks to the good value price of the Firetrace system over its lifetime, its reliability and ease of maintenance, and – most importantly – its effectiveness.

 But the effectiveness component, that vital safety aspect which is ultimately the point of the system, is often not very high on the list of things that buyers consider.